mcneney/RforStat2/README.md

 This repository contains notes to be read during short video presentations for students using R in a second course in statistics at SFU.

+* Presentations are meant to be short and may go fast in places -- use the pause and replay on the video as necessary.
+* When the topic of the presentation is a statistical method, it is assumed that the viewer has already studied the method in the book.

 The order of presentations is:

 1. Getting started